tytydraco/yessleep/out/My_husband_has_stopped_talking_to_me_for_days.md

 I sobbed for what seemed like hours, until the pain subsided again into a dull throb.
 I got up shakily and walked to the bathroom.

 Staring back at me in the mirror wasn't a pretty girl, but a monster.
-Disgusting black goo dripped down from a grotesque hole at the side of its face.
+Disgusting black ooze trickled down from a grotesque hole at the side of its face.
 It was pungent, smelling of *death*.
 Brain matter, dark and rotten, slipped through and fell down, making a sickening squelching sound.

 My mind whirred as I made my way back to the dining room.
 Jason still had not taken a single bite of the beef casserole, which was now rotten as if it has been left out for several days.